yiyuma/technical-tutorials/Java/JavaBasic.md

 ### Java Virtual Machine (JVM):
 JVM provides Runtime Enviroment in which Java bytecode can be executed. <br>
 It is platform dependent.
-For each software and hardware we have different JVM configuration.
+For each software and hardware we have different JVM configuration.<br>
 Task:
   - Loads code
   - Verifies code